kklamberty/UMM3601ursamajor/README.md

 - Peter updated CSS for the home page and the submission form.

+##Progress Report 10-15
+- Database is fully working to store submitted applications.
+- Added filters for the submission component.
+- Finshed cleaning up the submission form.
+- Updated seeds for database for presentation.
+- Made Home page look presentable.

 ##Testing & Pair Programming:
 - All Angular for the submission form has been tested manually by displaying the data through data-binding upon input.
 - All CSS has been tested for any given change visually.
 More specifically, a change is made, and we watch carefully where it was changed at.
 - Data base storage is being tested by viewing the entries in the plug-in, in the browser, and via a component that was created to view a submission list.
+-- 9-15:  We have, in fact, tested the database using all those means.
 - Log-in has been tested using an actual Google account not made for our testing purposes to check that it was recognized.
 - Submission form is being double-checked to make sure it includes all the necessary information from the old form.